Tesla Model X review - Practicality, comfort and boot space

 Versatile and spacious, the Model X is one of the most practical EVs out there

 The Model S is already a practical saloon, so the jacked-up Tesla Model X is even more spacious.
 The batteries are under the floor, which means there’s space for two boots, one at each end, as well as the option for six or seven seats.
-In fact there are loads of seat combinations: you can actually have the car with 5, 6 or 7 seats.

 The falcon wing doors might look like they are straight off a supercar, but they do actually help with the car’s practicality.
 They only require a little space at the side of the car, and automatically stop when they reach a hard surface, so there’s no risk of damaging them.
-That does mean you have to stand away to allow them to open fully, too.
+That does mean you have to stand away to allow them to open fully, though.

 Opening the doors in a car park will mean it’s actually easier to get in and out.
 However there’s still a big problem and that’s the slow speed at which they open.
-If it’s raining you’re going to get wet while the doors edge their way upwards and the loud beep that plays as they do so is annoying too.
+If it’s raining you’re going to get wet while the doors edge their way upwards, and the loud beep that plays as they do so is annoying, too.
 It’s a feature that really feels like it was designed for Tesla’s home market and the sunshine of California.